Elizabeth Warren listed race as 'American Indian' in newly revealed Texas State Bar card from 1986

 TRUMP IN FOX NEWS INTERVIEW: WARREN'S 'PSYCHIATRIST' KNOWS WHETHER SHE THINKS SHE CAN WIN IN 2020

 The bright-yellow bar card is dated April 1986, when Warren was a professor at the University of Texas School of Law.
-Past reporting by several outlets, including CNN, had indicated that Warren "had not" listed herself as a minorit in her "student applications and during her time as a teacher at the University of Texas."
+Past reporting by several outlets, including CNN, had indicated that Warren "had not" listed herself as a minority in her "student applications and during her time as a teacher at the University of Texas."
+Records unearthed by The Boston Globe found that in 1981, 1985, and 1988, personnel forms at the University of Texas showed that Warren had called herself "white."

-The State Bar document, which functions as a kind of directory entry for lawyers, is among multiple instances in which Warren characterized herself as a Native American.
+The State Bar document, which functions as a kind of directory entry for lawyers, is among multiple instances in which Warren described herself as a Native American.
 She indicated that she was Cherokee in an Oklahoma cookbook called " Pow Wow Chow" in 1984, and listed herself as a minority in the Association of American Law Schools Directory of Faculty from 1986 to 1995 -- a move she said later was an effort to "connect" with other “people like me."

 Warren dropped off the list in 1995, after moving to Harvard Law School.
 But in 1996, an article in the student-run Harvard Crimson apparently indicated that faculty members and administrators still believed Warren was Native American.

-"Although the conventional wisdom among students and faculty is that the Law School faculty includes no minority women, Chmura said Professor of Law Elizabeth Warren is Native American," the article stated.
+"Although the conventional wisdom among students and faculty is that the Law School faculty includes no minority women, Chmura said Professor of Law Elizabeth Warren is Native American," the article stated, referring to Harvard spokesman Mike Chmura.

 CLASS WARRIOR ELIZABETH WARREN IS WORTH MILLIONS, FILINGS SHOW